gavrilaalexandru/nvimconfig2025/README.md

-# my nvim config with astrovim
+# nvim config with astrovim

+simple nvim config for C/C++ and python with autocompletions, linters, parsers and debugging support